hussainmoiz39/Heat-Cold-Wave-Detection/README.md

 b) we have to find different threshold of days and temperature for each grid.
 One approach is we have temperature, lattitude, longitude,dates: we find spatial clusters inside india.
 Clusters should take distance into account.
 After finding clusters, we set threshold for each cluster by finding mean and Std.
 It takes surrounding areas into account and temperature acoss full data.

+Specs to be considered( for presentation and workflows) -: intensity co-relation frequency vulnerability population projection

 ## Studies:

 https://www.sarahinscience.com/blog/whats-the-right-way-to-measure-heatwaves